-A Director is deemed to be independent if they do not hold in executive role in the Company and:
+The Company deems a Director to be independent if they do not hold an Executive role in the Company and:

-- is not a substantial shareholder; - is not employed in an Executive capacity currently or within the Company in the last 3 years; - is not a material consultant to the Company currently or within the last 3 years; - is not a material supplier or customer of the Company: - has no material contractual relationship with the Company; - has not served on the Board for a period which could materially interfere with their ability to act in the best interests of the Company; and
+- is not a substantial shareholder; - has not, within the last three years, been employed in an Executive capacity by the Company or any of its subsidiaries; - has not, within the last three years, been a partner, Director or senior employee of a provider of material professional services to the Company; - has not, within the last three years, been in a material business relationship with the Company or an officer of, or otherwise with, someone with such a relationship; - has no material contractual relationship with the Company; - does not have close family ties with any person who falls within any of the categories described above; - has not served on the Board for a period which could materially interfere with their ability to act in the best interests of the Company;

-• is free from any interest which could materially interfere with their ability to act in the best interests of the Company.
+- does not receive performance-based remuneration (including option and performance rights) from or participate in an employee incentive scheme of the Company; and - is free from any interest which could materially interfere with their ability to act in the best interests of the Company.

-The Board assesses the materiality thresholds referred to above on a case-by-case basis, the results of which for Directors that held office during the reporting period are disclosed in the table below.
+The Board assesses the materiality thresholds referred to above on a case-by-case basis.
+The results for Directors who held office during the reporting period are disclosed in the table below.

 Name of Director Independent?
-Y/N Any relationship affecting independence?
-Skills and experience relevant to the position Term of office Lewis N Yes - Executive role Technology, Sales and Client 16 November 2018 - 8 August 2022 Romano Marcus Υ No Relationships Technology, Management 20 February 2020 - 29 November 2022 Price Mark Casey N Yes - Related entities are substantial shareholders Capital Raising, commercial 22 September 2016 - 29 November 2022 Hugh Robertson Υ No Capital markets 22 September 2021 - present Michael Doery Υ No Audit, Finance, Governance 6 May 2022 - present Andrew Smith N CEO, Substantial shareholder Management, Industry 9 February 2022 - present Paul Dwyer Υ No Financial Services, Strategy, M&A 29 November 2022 - present
+Any relationship affecting independence?
+Skills and experience relevant to the position Term of office Hugh Robertson Yes No Capital markets 22 September 2021 - present Michael Doery Yes No Audit, Finance, Governance 6 May 2022 - present Andrew Smith No CEO, Substantial shareholder Management, Industry 9 February 2022 - present Paul Dwyer Yes No Financial Services, Strategy, M&A 29 November 2022 - present